Updated August 2020

-Over the past few weeks we’ve shown you how to get help with financial planning, investing strategies, finding and choosing financial advisers, where you can source information (eg from the media, books, magazines, websites) and more (see an overview below of our previous blog posts).
+Over the past few weeks on the BiG Challenge, we’ve seen how to get help with financial planning, investing strategies, finding and choosing financial advisers, where to get information (the media, websites, books, magazines) and more (check out previous Challenge posts).

 Do you have enough to invest in property?
 If not, should your $1,000 be placed in the stockmarket, term deposit, bonds?
 Is your $10,000 better off put into your mortgage?
 Is your portfolio diversified, or is it all tied up in property, so your $100,000 may be better off in shares, ETFs, a managed fund etc?
 These are specialist questions needing individualised, professional advice.